Skip to main content

 Oxidation/Deamidation Products Degradation during storage or handling RP-HPLC, LC-MS Reduced stability and efficacy of the product over time.

-The establishment of well-characterized is another cornerstone of this academic-level approach.
+The establishment of well-characterized reference standards is another cornerstone of this academic-level approach.
 A reference standard is a batch of a peptide that has undergone exhaustive characterization using multiple orthogonal methods (NMR, MS, AAA, Chiral GC, etc.) to confirm its structure, purity, and content unequivocally.

 This highly pure material then serves as the benchmark against which all subsequent production batches are compared.
 By using a common reference standard, manufacturers can ensure lot-to-lot consistency, a critical factor for maintaining reliable clinical outcomes over time.
 This rigorous, multi-faceted analytical strategy provides the highest possible degree of confidence in the molecular integrity of a synthetic peptide therapeutic.